-Written and maintained by a former career firefighter, this blog includes posts on a wide range of topics, which may include the fire service, promotional products, travel, or other unsolicited viewpoints.
+Written and maintained by a retired career firefighter, this blog includes posts on a wide range of topics, which may include the fire service, travel, or other unsolicited viewpoints.
 Opinions expressed, other than those attributed, are my own.
 Please feel free to share as needed with appropriate attribution.
-(Should something be considered offensive or just plain stupid, then it was most likely placed by a clever imposter.)
+(However, should something be considered offensive or really, really stupid, then it was most likely placed by a clever imposter.
+That's my story, and I'm sticking to it.)

 Monday, February 9, 2015